1859-1860 Key Dates

 June 21 1860 Thursday

 USA.
-The US Signal Corps was established under US Maj Albert James Myer (to operate from 27th June 1860); this was the first corps of officers to be established in any national army whose sole and specific mission was communications.
+The US Signal Corps was established under US Maj Albert James Myer (to operate from 27 June 1860.
+This was the first corps of officers to be established in any national army whose sole specific mission was communications.

 June 22 1860 Friday